Skip to main content

 Frequently Asked Questions

-Massacre At The Mirage is a survival action adventure game with horror, mystery and thriller themes.
+Massacre At The Mirage is a survival action adventure game with horror, mystery, thriller and violence themes.

 Massacre At The Mirage is available on PC and Windows.